Keyboard shortcuts

 Repository

-The phymes-core, phymes-agents, phymes-server, phymes-app crates form a full-stack application that can run Agentic AI workflows, (Hyper-)Graph algorithms, and/or Simulate complex real world networks at scale using a web, desktop, or mobile interface.
+The phymes-core, phymes-ml, phymes-data, phymes-agents, phymes-server, phymes-app crates form a full-stack application that can run Agentic AI workflows, (Hyper-)Graph algorithms, and/or Simulate complex real world networks at scale using a web, desktop, or mobile interface.

 CrateDescriptionLatest API DocsREADME